What is preeclampsia?

 |High Blood Pressure: Checking Your Blood Pressure at Home|

-Preeclampsia may start with a poorly developed placenta that doesn't circulate blood normally.
-But the cause of the placenta disorder isn't yet clear.
-Nor is it known why the mother's body then develops high blood pressure.
-So far, a number of possible factors are thought to play a part in preeclampsia, including:
+But it may start with a poorly developed placenta that doesn't circulate blood normally.
+What causes this placenta problem isn't yet clear.
+Experts also don't know why the mother's body then develops high blood pressure.

-- Swelling of the hands and face that does not go away during the day.
-(If you have no other signs or symptoms of preeclampsia, this swelling is probably a sign of normal pregnancy.)
+- Swelling of the hands and face that doesn't go away during the day.
+(If you have no other symptoms of preeclampsia, this swelling is probably a sign of normal pregnancy.)

 - Bleeding from a cut or injury that lasts longer than usual.

-In severe preeclampsia, systolic blood pressure is over 160 mm Hg, or diastolic blood pressure is over 110 mm Hg, or both.
+In severe preeclampsia, systolic blood pressure is over 160, or diastolic blood pressure is over 110, or both.

 As blood circulation to the organs decreases, more severe symptoms can develop, including: